Need to pay your bill? Click the button below to submit your payment information

 CAAC is a participating (in-network) provider with the following list of insurance plans.
 If you do not see your plan listed, please contact your health insurance provider.
 This list is updated periodically and is subject to change.

-Please be advised there may be certain services provided in our facilities which are not covered by your plan.
+Be advised there may be certain services provided in our facilities which are not covered by your plan.
 Please inquire with your health plan before calling to schedule an appointment.

-Please note that your health plan may require you to obtain a referral from your primary care provider prior to being seen by our specialists.
+Also, note that your health plan may require you to obtain a referral from your primary care provider prior to being seen by our specialists.

 Please contact your insurance plan to verify the following: